Carp Management Effectiveness Assessment

 Figure 2 - The case of lake management in the Minnehaha Creek Watershed District highlights the complexity of managing water and floristic quality.
 Arrows represent example interactions.
 Effectiveness measures 1 and 2 are explained in more detail below.
 (Watershed map from Zhang and Mueller 2013.)

-Evaluating water and floristic quality responses: The project team is also evaluating the effects of carp management on water quality (e.g., total phosphorus, Secchi depth, and chlorophyll-a concentrations) and aquatic plant communities.
-Analyses of the aquatic plant community data have included species responses, floristic quality responses, and community responses.
-Covariates have included:
+Evaluating water and floristic quality responses: The project team also evaluated the effects of carp management on water quality (e.g., total phosphorus, Secchi depth, and chlorophyll-a concentrations) and aquatic plant communities.
+Analyses of the aquatic plant community data included species responses, floristic quality responses, and community responses.
+Covariates included:

 • lake depth